 Other traditional risk factors, including hypertension and cigarette smoking, play an important role in the pathogenesis of ASCVD in PLWH.
-A meta-analysis of 63554 participants from studies published from 2011 to 2016 estimated hypertension prevalence to be 35% for PLWH on ART and 13% for ART-naïve PLWH.
-136 Although untreated HIV is typically associated with lower blood pressure, resulting perhaps from uncontrolled inflammation and periseptic states of vascular permeability, 136-138 studies are inconsistent on whether individuals with treated HIV have a higher prevalence of hypertension compared with uninfected individuals.
-139-141 Mechanisms of hypertension in PLWH may include chronic inflammation and activation of the renin-angiotensinaldosterone system.
-141,142 Overt hypertension, prehypertension, and borderline hypertension (systolic blood pressure, 120-140 mm Hg) were associated with greater risk for acute MI in VACS (Veterans Aging Cohort Study), but there was no evidence that this association was stronger among PLWH compared with uninfected people.140 for PLWH compared with 24% for general population control subjects.
-These data underscore the critical public health importance of including smoking cessation as a cornerstone of any efforts related to CVD prevention in HIV.
+A meta-analysis of 63554 participants from studies published from 2011 to 2016 estimated hypertension prevalence to be 35% for PLWH on ART and 13% for ART-naïve PLWH.136 Although untreated HIV is typically associated with lower blood pressure, resulting perhaps from uncontrolled inflammation and periseptic states of vascular permeability, ^{136-138} studies are inconsistent on whether individuals with treated HIV have a higher prevalence of hypertension compared with uninfected individuals.^{139-141} Mechanisms of hypertension in PLWH may include chronic inflammation and activation of the renin-angiotensinaldosterone system.^{141,142} Overt hypertension, prehypertension, and borderline hypertension (systolic blood pressure, 120-140 mm Hg) were associated with greater risk for acute MI in VACS (Veterans Aging Cohort Study), but there was no evidence that this association was stronger among PLWH compared with uninfected people.140

 On a population-level scale, smoking may be the most important modifiable CVD risk factor among PLWH.
-Smoking is highly prevalent among PLWH (42% were current smokers and 20% were former smokers in a nationally representative US sample) and is strongly associated with coronary artery plaque and MI.
-144,145 In 1 study, the population-attributable fraction for MI associated with ever smoking was 72%
+Smoking is highly prevalent among PLWH (42% were current smokers and 20% were former smokers in a nationally representative US sample143) and is strongly associated with coronary artery plaque and MI.^{144,145} In 1 study, the population-attributable fraction for MI associated with ever smoking was 72% for PLWH compared with 24% for general population control subjects.144 These data underscore the critical public health importance of including smoking cessation as a cornerstone of any efforts related to CVD prevention in HIV.

-Heavy alcohol use, although not generally considered a traditional atherosclerotic risk factor, may contribute disproportionately to CVD among PLWH.
-In addition to (and often in conjunction with) substance use disorders, mood and anxiety disorders are quite common among PLWH146-148 and may contribute to elevated CVD risk (including MI and HF).
+Heavy alcohol use, although not generally considered a traditional atherosclerotic risk factor, may contribute disproportionately to CVD among PLWH.19 In addition to (and often in conjunction with) substance use disorders, mood and anxiety disorders are quite common among PLWH146-148 and may contribute to elevated CVD risk (including MI149 and HF36).
 PLWH also have low levels of physical and cardiorespiratory fitness, which are associated with vascular dysfunction, inflammation, and risk for CVD, as well as all-cause mortality, in patients with HIV (and in the general population).150-153